Democrats (Brazil): Ideology

-The DEM claimed to be an advocate of ethics, democracy, the exercise of human rights, the market economy and economic liberalism.
+The DEM claimed to be an advocate of ethics, democracy, the exercise of human rights, the market economy, and economic liberalism.
 It presented itself as a center-right party that supported laissez-faire capitalism.

-In 2006, the party's former president Jorge Bornhausen stated in an interview to Brazil's largest newsmagazine Veja, that the party should be considered centrist and socially liberal.
+In 2006, the party's former president Jorge Bornhausen stated in an interview with Brazil's largest newsmagazine Veja, that the party should be considered centrist and socially liberal.
 However, other party leaders classified it as "internationally, closest to Christian democracy".

 According to political scientist Jairo Nicolau, the name change was intended to crown a process of modernization inside the party.
 "DEM was launched as a modern right-wing party, with a new program, and aimed at the urban middle classes; a kind of Conservative Party of the UK", he says.
 This, according to him, explains the departure of founding members and the rise of younger leaders.
 For instance, Jorge Bornhausen, which had been a member of UDN, retired from the presidency of the party to give place to federal deputy Rodrigo Maia, son of César Maia.
 The Santa Catarina section of the party was taken over by Bornhausen's own son, deputy Paulo Bornhausen.
 In Bahia, ACM Neto took over the legacy of his grandfather, Antônio Carlos Magalhães.

 Internationally, the Democrats were affiliated with both the Centrist Democrat International and the International Democrat Union.